 Getting past resistance.
 When making calls you get a lot of voicemails.
 A lot.
 But when you get the person on the phone, personalize it.
 Be self-effacing.
 Relate when you can.
 And if you can make them laugh, make them laugh.

 Magic words.
 In every sales conversation, there are words that speak directly to the power of your offer and the end benefit of what you’re selling.
 Use these words.
 They’ll see the value and you’ll move the person and the conversation.

 Week 6 – Positive Pressure

 Persistence.
 It does pay off.
 When you can’t get a hold of someone the conventional way, try another.
-I was trying to get in contact with lead and the phone, social and email.
+I was trying to get in contact with the lead through the phone, social, and email.
 Nothing.
 No opens.
 Nothing.
-Then I found a friend that was connected with him on LinkedIn and ask him for his cell number.
+Then I found a friend that was connected with him on LinkedIn and asked him for his cell number.
 My friend called him instead and made a personal introduction.
 Meeting set.

 Objections.
 Have your rebuttal Rolodex ready.
 Because the objections will come.
 But don’t get flustered.
 Make a list of the standard objections beforehand and how you’ll address them.
 Also, collect the objections as you go along.
 But remember, the main reason that you’re calling is to help.
 That’s it.
 So if they don’t want your help that’s okay.
 On to the next one.

 Scheduling the next appointment.
 You thought that would be earlier huh?
 Well, what can I say?
 I’m a slow learner.
 I was so used to trying to diagnose and get all the information while on the first call.
 It’s better to break it up into steps so you can properly provide a solution and truly help them.

 When on your connect call, don’t go into too much detail as mentioned above.
 Try to slow it down and set the next appointment for your exploratory call.